observablehq/plot/README.md

 * **transform** - a function that returns transformed *data* and *index*

-The basic transforms are composable: the *filter* transform is applied first, then *sort*, *reverse*, and lastly the custom *transform*, if any.
-A custom transform is rarely specified directly; instead it is typically specified via one of an option transform.
+The basic transforms are composable: the *filter* transform is applied first, then *sort*, then *reverse*.
+If a custom *transform* option is specified directly, it supersedes any basic transforms (*i.e.*, the *filter*, *sort* and *reverse* options are ignored).
+However, the *transform* option is rarely used directly; instead an option transform is used.
+These option transforms automatically compose with the basic *filter*, *sort* and *reverse* transforms.

 Plot’s option transforms, listed below, do more than populate the **transform** function: they derive new mark options and channels.
 These transforms take a mark’s *options* object (and possibly transform-specific options as the first argument) and return a new, transformed, *options*.
 Option transforms are composable: you can pass an *options* objects through more than one transform before passing it to a mark.
 You can also reuse the same transformed *options* on multiple marks.